HzaCode/Athlytics/paper/paper.md

 # print(decoupling_plot)
 ```

-(Note: The above R code for plot_acwr requires a valid stoken to fetch data and run. )
+(Note: The above R code for plot requires a valid stoken to fetch data and run. )

 # Acknowledgments